Greater Grison

 Lesser Grison

-Smaller in size with a more yellowish-grey coat and typically found in higher elevations or more southerly regions of South America.
+Smaller in size and typically found at higher elevations or more open, temperate habitats in the southern part of South America.

 Tayra

-Much larger with a long, bushy tail and a uniform dark brown or black body with a tan or yellow chest patch, lacking the Grison's white facial stripe.
+Much larger with a uniform dark brown or black body and a yellowish-white throat patch, lacking the Grison's white facial stripe.

 Frequently Asked Questions